-In partnership with Connecticut's community banks, credit unions, and a local CDFI for credit-challenged customers, homeowners are offered low-interest (between 4.49% to 6.99%) and long-term (5 to 12 year terms) unsecured financing for a range of credit quality consumers (580 FICO or above) through unsecured loans backed by a second loan loss reserve from the Green Bank.
+In partnership with Connecticut's community banks, credit unions, and a local CDFI, homeowners, include those that are credit-challenged, are offered low-interest (between 4.49% to 6.99%) and long-term (5 to 12 year terms, and up to 15-20 years for qualified borrowers) unsecured financing for a range of credit quality consumers (580 FICO or above) through unsecured loans backed by a second loan loss reserve from the Green Bank.
 Financing is available for all measures that the CES supports (e.g., energy efficiency, renewable energy, natural gas conversions, alternative fuel vehicle infrastructure) as well as up to 25% of a loan can be used for healthy home measures (e.g., asbestos remediation, lead abatement) and other related improvements.
-A special "Smart-E Bundle" is being offered to support multi-measure and comprehensive renewable energy and energy efficiency projects by lowering the interest rate to 2.99% for eligible measures for the 5, 7 or 10 year terms.
-Another special offer is available for natural gas conversions for high efficiency heating or hot water equipment by lowering the interest rate to 2.99% for the 5, 7, or 10 year terms.
-The Smart-E Loan program uses \$4.8 million of repurposed ARRA-SEP funds and Green Bank funds for a second loan loss reserve and interest rate buy-downs to attract nearly \$31 million of private capital.
+A special "Smart-E Bundle" is being offered to support multi-measure and comprehensive renewable energy and energy efficiency projects by lowering the interest rate to 0.99-2.99% for eligible measures for the 5, 7 or 10 year terms.
+Another special offer is available for natural gas conversions for high efficiency heating or hot water equipment by lowering the interest rate to 0.99-2.99% for the 5, 7, or 10 year terms.
+The Smart-E Loan program uses \$7.8 million of repurposed ARRA-SEP funds and Green Bank funds for a second loan loss reserve and interest rate buy-downs to attract nearly \$31 million of private capital.